Addressing Native American Food Insecurity with Sustainable Solutions

 Medicine Root Gardening Program

-Among the variety of Oyate Teca Project’s successful programs is the Medicine Root Gardening Program made possible through the generosity of Newman’s Own Foundation.
+Among the variety of Oyate Teca Project’s successful programs is the Medicine Root Gardening Program .
 The Medicine Root Gardening Program is a 9 month long course which teaches local families how to successfully plan, plot, and plant a beautiful organic home garden.
+Family gardeners also recieve the necessary tools, seeds, and even fending and irrigation systems needed to succeed.
 These organic home gardens not only feed a family and teach children healthy eating habits, but also provides the option for seasonal income by selling surplus produce at the local farmer’s market or for canning in the winter.
-To support these home-grown sellers, the Medicine Root Gardening Program finishes out their year with accounting lessons to help these families plan ahead for their future.
+To help families succeed long-term, the program includes accounting lessons to build financial skills, ensuring their gardens and income thrive.
+By fostering self-reliance and reconnecting families with traditional foodways, this initiative tackles Native America food insecurity and encourages food sovereignty within their communities.

 farmer's market